COMPARISON RESULTS

 Program Highlights

-• Implement solutions: Design and implement a computing-based solution to meet a given set of requirements, standards, and guidelines.
+• Identify solutions: Design, implement, and evaluate a computing-based solution to meet a given set of computing requirements in the context of the program’s discipline.

-• Communicate effectively: Communicate effectively with a range of audiences in a variety of professional contexts.
+• Communicate effectively: Communicate effectively in a variety of professional contexts.

 Required Courses